NKI-AI/direct/paper.md

     \label{eq:eq3}
 \end{equation}

-where $S_{i}$ denotes a (usually unknown) coil sensitivity map, property of each individual coil, and $U$ denotes a retrospective sub-sampling mask operator which simulates the sub-sampling process in clinical settings.
+where $S_{i}$ denotes a (usually unknown or estimated) coil sensitivity map, property of each individual coil, and $U$ denotes a retrospective sub-sampling mask operator which simulates the sub-sampling process in clinical settings.
 As DIRECT stores several state-of-the-art [baselines](#baselines-stored), it is an essential tool for any research team working with partially observed $k$-space data.

 # Functionality